-No person shall serve more than three four-year terms of office as a member of the city council (12-year maximum).
+No person shall serve more than three four-year terms of office as a member of the city council or any other elective office of City (12-year maximum).
 A partial term shall count as a full term unless the period is less than two full years, which period would not count as a term.